Myanmar (Burma)

 The Union Election Commission cancelled voting in some conflict-areas ahead of the 2020 general elections, preventing millions from electing their representatives.
 The democratic nature of the 2020 general elections was significantly undermined, as opposition candidates enjoyed limited access to official state-run media and (due to pandemic-related restrictions) on in-person campaigning.
 The military coup d’état in February 2021 was the ultimate denial not only of the general elections results, but also of public participation in the conduct of public affairs.

-Overall, the legal framework in Myanmar is both outdated and used in a repressive spirit, to curtail anti-regime and anti-military criticism and repress political opposition.
-In February 2021 the criminal code and the Electronic Transactions Law were amended to criminalize anti-regime statements.
+Overall, the legal framework in Myanmar is both outdated and used in a repressive spirit to curtail anti-regime and anti-military criticism and repress political opposition.
+In February 2021, the Penal Code and the Electronic Transactions Law were amended to criminalize anti-regime statements.
 They have been used to target activists, protesters and especially free media.
-VPNs were banned in March 2021, ensuring further surveillance of the population.
+VPNs were banned in March 2021 and blocked in May 2024, ensuring further surveillance of the population.

 Barriers to Entry